The Sting: Stage

 Mark Hollmann and Greg Kotis (music and lyrics), writer Bob Martin, and director John Rando created a stage musical version of the movie.
 The musical premiered at the Paper Mill Playhouse in Millburn, New Jersey on March 29, 2018.
 Henry Gondorff was played by Harry Connick Jr., with choreography by Warren Carlyle.
 The stage musical incorporates Joplin's music, including "The Entertainer".

 Novelization

 Robert Weverka adapted the film into a full-length novel, The Sting (1974), based on the screenplay by David S. Ward.

 Home media

-The movie was issued on DVD by Columbia TriStar Home Entertainment in 2000.
-"If Paul Newman really does retire, he can spend his rocking chair years feeling smug about this," enthused OK!
+The movie was issued on DVD by Universal Studios Home Video in 1998.
+"If Paul Newman really does retire, he can spend his rocking chair years feeling smug about this," enthused Bruno MacDonald for OK!
 "The story's not the important thing: what makes it are the quirky soundtrack, the card-sharp dialogue and two superduperstars at their superduperstarriest."

 A deluxe DVD – The Sting: Special Edition (part of the Universal Legacy Series) – was released in September 2005.
-Its "making of" featurette, The Art of the Sting, included interviews with cast and crew.
+Its "making of" featurette, The Art of the Sting, included interviews with the cast and crew.

 The film was released on Blu-ray in 2012 as part of Universal's 100th anniversary releases.

 The Sting was released on Ultra HD Blu-ray on May 18, 2021.